 That's right.
-I mean, the, to be honest, the amount of practice insurance don't really care that much.
-And the insurance companies care that much.
-What are the insurance company like is, you know, you do make a decision, you fix it and you let the patient go.
-Which is a bit difficult concept.
+I mean, to be honest, the malpractice insurance don't really care that much.
+And the insurance companies don't care that much.
+What the insurance companies like is, you know, you make a decision, you fix it and you let the patient go.
+Which is a bit of a difficult concept.
 Sometimes what you need to do is not fix a patient and do an operation, but maybe seeing them a bit more often to make sure that it's getting the right milestones.
-And that concept becomes really difficult for the insurance company, all those cheaper for them.
-They do like the system to say, here's a problem, fix it, discharge it, please.
+And that concept becomes really difficult for the insurance company, although it's cheaper for them, they do like their system to say, here's a problem, fix it, discharge, please.
 Right.
 And that's not what fits most people.
 A lot of my practice is also tertiary referral.
-So off my NHS and about 20, 30% of my practice will be Doshi practice.

-And by definition, that already becomes a little bit more complicated because somebody already has, it had a go in some ways.
-So, so, so I think overall, you know, the, the, the idea is that you know, every patient is really different and, and you know, you see some, and you tell them you don't need surgery, but others, you meet them and you kind of say, you need to fix that.
-Right. and it's, it's getting the right decisions.
-What I think makes us as good surgeons and certainly us in our group.
-And so I, myself, you know, you know, surgery, I wouldn't say surgery is the last option, or I want to say surgery is the correct option for some people is the majority of the patients don't need it.
+So off my NHS and about 20, 30% of my private practice will be tertiary practice.
+And by definition, that already becomes a little bit more complicated because somebody already has had a go in some ways.
+So, I think overall, you know, the idea is that every patient is really different, and you see some, and you tell them you don't need surgery, but others, you meet them and you kind of say, you need to fix that.
+Right.
+And it's getting the right decisions what I think makes us as good surgeons and certainly us in our group and myself.
+I wouldn't say surgery is the last option, what I want to say is surgery is the correct option for some people, but the majority of the patients don't need it.